Answers from a Knowledgeable Immigration Lawyer in San Diego

 - Lived continuously in the U.S. since either June 15, 2007.

-- Did not have a lawful immigration status on June 15, 2012.
-To meet this requirement, (1) you must have entered the U.S. without papers before June 15, 2012, or, if you entered lawfully, your lawful immigration status expired before June 15, 2012.
+- Have not had a lawful immigration status on June 15, 2012.
+To meet this requirement, you must have entered the U.S. without papers before June 15, 2012, or, if you entered lawfully, your lawful immigration status expired before June 15, 2012.

-- Must not have a lawful immigration status at the time of your application.
+- Not have a lawful immigration status at the time of your application.

 - Be at least 15 years old.
 If you are currently in deportation proceedings, have a voluntary departure order, or have a deportation order, and are not in immigration detention, you may request DACA even if you are not yet 15 years old.